thruthesky/sapcms2/README.md

 # sapcms2
 New CMS based on SAPCMS 1.2.
-It only support PHP7 and above.
+It fully support PHP7.